About the Retreat

 Jaimie, born in Ohio and raised in Texas, began her quilting experience with her great grandmother, spending mornings during visits cutting out pieces with a cardboard pattern and scissors.
 She picked the love for quilting back up as a Girl Scout leader, helping her troop make a quilt for a soldier's widow and another for his young son.

 She specializes in basic quilt technique and truly enjoys sharing her knowledge with new quilters.
 She is a short arm quilter.
 Jaimie is also a founding member of Quilters for Comfort, a quilt outreach group based at Richwood Presbyterian Church.
-A flight attendant for 36 years, former Mrs. Kentucky United States 2015 and current Lt.
-Col. in the Civil Air Patrol (USAF Auxiliary), Jaimie has been married 34 years to Richard.
-They live in Independence, Ky., in a 118 year old Victorian home they are currently renovating.
+A flight attendant for 37 years, former Mrs. Kentucky United States 2015 and current Lt.
+Col. in the Civil Air Patrol (USAF Auxiliary), Jaimie has been married 35 years to Richard.
+They live in Independence, Ky., in a 119 year old Victorian home they are currently renovating.
 She is a proud military mom, has two children and two grandchildren.
-She is glad to have passed the lure of quilting onto her daughter and is already introducing her granddaughter to her sewing room. |
+She is glad to have passed the lure of quilting onto her daughter and her granddaughter completed her first quilt at the 2023 retreat. |